API limits

 At Middle, we want to make sure you are smart about how you use APIs so you don't hit limits and incur unnecessary API charges.
 This article provides tips on how to maneuver API limits for both account configuration and app development.

-Complete transfers and recent record lookups are the two most efficient sync types when it comes to getting a lot of data with few API calls.
-Depending on the amount of data returned, these syncs can equate to a varying number of API calls.
-That being said, when you want to grab an entire data set or view data over time, complete transfer and recent record lookups are the way to go.
+Complete transfers and recent record lookups are the most efficient way to get data.
+They get a lot of data a minimal number of calls.
+Due to pagination and the amount of data being returned, these syncs can equate to a varying number of API calls.
+To decrease the number of times recent record lookups and complete transfers are invoked, you can expand the time between syncs in an app's settings.

 Primary key lookups